-The story, opening around late spring of the year, became a coming-of-age tale about two star-crossed, NYU-attending lovers, both 21 years of age:
+The story, opening around late spring of the year, became a coming-of-age tale about two star-crossed, NYU-student lovers, both 21 years of age:

 Ally lived at home in Queens with her overprotective and harsh police investigator father Sgt.
 Neil Craig (Chris Cooper).
-After Tyler had an altercation with "asshole" Sgt.
+After Ally's boyfriend Tyler had an altercation with her "asshole" father Sgt.
 Craig during a street mugging and was arrested, he accepted a mean-spirited, deceitful bet from his obnoxious, party-loving roommate Aidan Hall (Tate Ellington).
-Tyler was challenged to initially date Ally to seek revenge on Neil's daughter - he was encouraged to sleep with her and then dump her ("Go on a few dates...Be your charming, gentlemanly self, and then flip the script on her...Screw her brains out").
+Tyler was challenged to initially date Ally to seek revenge on her father - he was encouraged to sleep with her and then dump her ("Go on a few dates...Be your charming, gentlemanly self, and then flip the script on her...Screw her brains out").
 However, after dinner-dating Ally, he soon fell in love with her, and they realized they had similar life histories - both had "compelling" fathers, and both had lost loved ones at a young age.

 Greatest Movie Plot Twists, Spoilers and Surprise Endings